cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ### Human-in-the-Loop as a First-Class Feature

 I designed the system with the assumption that AI outputs would require human verification.
-This was not a fallback mechanism.
-It was the core trust architecture.
+Human verification sat at the center of the trust architecture, not at the edge as an afterthought.

 **Reviewer Workflow:**
 1. The AI surfaces an answer with source citations.